What Is the Best Solar Panel Orientation for homes in Melbourne?.

 North-Facing Panels

-Electricity Production: North-facing panels produce the most electricity overall and are ideal for maximizing total energy generation.
+Electricity Production: North-facing panels produce the most electricity overall and are ideal for making the most of your total energy generation.

 Ideal For: Homes where residents are present during the day and can shift demand to midday.